-Graduate program policy in Agricultural Economics is implemented by the departmental Graduate Committee.
-This committee is appointed by the Department Head, and members normally serve three-year appointments.
-The Graduate Committee acts on all admission applications and recommends appropriate policy changes to the faculty.
+Graduate program policy in Agricultural Economics is implemented by the departmental Graduate Committee, under the leadership of the Graduate Chair.
+This committee is appointed by the Department Head, and regular members normally serve three-year appointments.
+The Graduate Committee reviews applications and makes admission decisions, recommends appropriate policy changes to the faculty, and exercises judgement on student petitions and requests for exceptions to Department policy.
 A graduate student represents the graduate student body on the committee and acts on all matters except admission and funding decisions, and decisions regarding personal matters relating directly to other students.

-Students who have questions about the graduate program should consult with the Graduate Committee chairperson.
+Students who have questions about the graduate program should consult with the Graduate Chair.
 Petitions for student programs deviating from normal procedures should be addressed to the Committee.
 Students always have the right to appeal a decision or ruling.
 Specific procedures for entering appeals are described in Appendix A.